Explore the Louisiana Sports Hall of Fame and Northwest Louisiana History Museum

 Northwest Louisiana History Museum

-The Northwest Louisiana History Museum explores the rich heritage of the Cane River region.
+Also housed in the incredible building is the Northwest Louisiana History Museum, which explores the rich heritage of the Cane River region.
 Visitors will find a fascinating array of artifacts, paintings, photographs, maps and other materials, many loaned from local collections, telling a story of how diverse peoples came together to create a rich and vital regional culture.
 Permanent exhibits explore the achievements of the great women of Louisiana, including folk artist Clementine Hunter, conservationist Caroline Dorman, historian Cammie G. Henry, and author Kate Chopin.

 Learn more about the museums in the Louisiana State Museum collection.